stewartadam/cloud-shell-profiles/README.md

 Now simply use relative paths (i.e. `IdentityFile id_rsa_foo`) in your SSH config as usual.

-### SSH keys without symlink (not recommended)
+### Option 2: SSH keys without symlink (not recommended)
-If some of your machines fail when using the symlink approach above, you can still leverage the `ssh -F` alias to share a config but you will need to specify keys to SSH using one of two approaches:
+If some of your machines fail when using the symlink approach above, you can still alias `ssh` as `ssh -F path-to-cloud-shell-config` to force it to use the cloud synchronized SSH config, but you will need to specify keys to SSH using one of two approaches:
 1. Provide the absolute path to the key each time IdentityFile is used (i.e.
+   `IdentityFile ~/Dropbox/cloud-shell-profiles/ssh/id_rsa_foo`), requiring
-   `IdentityFile ~/Dropbox/cloud-shell-profiles/ssh/id_rsa_foo`).
-This requires you install cloud-shell-profiles at a the same location on all machines.
+   you install cloud-shell-profiles at the exact same location on all machines.
 2. Provide a relative path (i.e. `IdentityFile id_rsa_foo`) and copy the keys from `$CLOUD_SHELL_PROFILES/ssh` to `~/.ssh` manually.
-You will be required to manually re-copy every time you add/change a key, but this permits your cloud shell profiles folder to live in different places on different machines.
+You will be required to manually re-copy them every time you add/change a key, but this permits your cloud shell profiles folder to live in different places on different machines.

 ## Extending